conectado/conectado-blog/content/sharing-io-resources.md

 * Every client is well-behaved and will never abuse the protocol.
   * This means clients will always send complete messages and won't start a new one without finishing the one before.
-  * Every message a client sends follows the protocol, and the message always starts with the 4-byte ID of an existing client.
+  * Every message a client sends follows the protocol, and the message always starts with the 4-byte ID.
 * A client will never send a message to itself.
 * Once started, a server will never stop.
 * Random u32 IDs will never overlap.